kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   blocks can specify different `Structured.Parameters` for different requests.
   This means `mgmt-nic` can be locked to Subnet-A while `data-nic` is locked to Subnet-B within the same claim — there is no cross-talk between requests because the scoping is structural.
+Lock state is enforced per physical device instance, not per request name: per-request scoping determines which `Structured` parameters apply to which allocation decision, but compatibility is always checked against the chosen device's `AffinityStates[deviceID]` entry.
 - **Empty affinity**: Devices without `sharingAffinity` behave as before — any claim can share them regardless of whether it provides `Structured` parameters.
 - **Legacy allocations with unknown affinity are conservative in alpha**: